 Figure 8: Picture fill being zoomed

 - Once you have resized the picture fill, you can also reposition it as explained in Step 3.
-Look at Figure 9, the container shape is filled with just the close-up view of the woman's face.
+Look at Figure 9, the container shape is filled with figures of both the children entirely.
 Compare Figures 1, 6, and 9.

 Figure 9: Effect of zooming and repositioning the picture fill